-If you are reading this post right now, my guess is that you have experienced Mommy Fatigue on some level.
+If you are reading this post right now, my guess is that you are looking for help to combat mommy fatigue.
 Perhaps you are going through a hard bout of mommy fatigue right now.
 Maybe it is something you experienced in the distant past but anticipate going through in the very near future.
 No matter how or when you’ve gone through it, if you have experienced this fatigue I speak of, this article is for you.

 Does this scenario sound familiar to you?